-- For an extra treat, top each pita wedge with grated cheese before baking.
+- For an extra treat, top each wedge with grated cheese before baking.

 - Tip: Want a thinner, crunchier chip?
 Separate the top and bottom pieces of each wedge then continue as directed above, reduce cooking time in half or as needed until golden.

-- Eggplant: Slices are brushed with a paprika and garlic infused olive oil then baked until they are slightly crisp.
+- Eggplant: Brushed with a paprika and garlic infused olive oil then heated until they are slightly crisp.
 Includes a dipping recipe for Cashew and Cilantro Pesto.
-From What’s Gaby Cooking.
+What’s Gaby Cooking.

-- Zucchini with Basil Dipping Sauce: Slices are dredged in milk and coated with seasoned Parmesan and bread crumbs then oven fried.
+- Zucchini with Basil Dipping Sauce: First dredged in milk and coated with Parmesan and bread crumbs then oven fried.
 Sauce ingredients include sour cream, mayonnaise, fresh basil, scallion, garlic, Worcestershire sauce, Kosher salt and ground black pepper.
-From Cinnamon Girl Recipes.
+Cinnamon Girl Recipes.

-- Dehydrator Zucchini: Thin slices are cut then arranged on dehydrator trays to dry (can also dry in the oven for several hours on low heat setting).
-From The Nourishing Gourmet.
+- Dehydrator Zucchini: Slices are cut then arranged on dehydrator trays to dry (can also do this in the oven for several hours on low heat setting).
+The Nourishing Gourmet.

-- Tara Root: Sliced into very thin rounds then placed on baking sheets with a thin layer of olive oil.
-Seasoned with Kosher salt and Freshly ground black pepper then baked until golden brown.
-From Chow.
+- Taro Root: Very thin rounds are placed on sheets with a thin layer of olive oil, Kosher salt and Freshly ground black pepper sprinkled over.
+Chow.

-- Spinach: Leaves are tossed in olive oil, garlic salt and chili flakes then baked in the oven at a low heat setting.
-From The Indolent Cook.
+- Spinach: Leaves are first tossed in EVOO, garlic salt and chili flakes.
+The Indolent Cook.

-- Butternut Squash: After slicing with a mandolin, the chips are blanched in boiling water for a couple minutes, cooled in ice water, patted dry then tossed with spray olive oil and seasonings.
-From Spicy Salty Sweet.
+- Butternut Squash: After slicing with a mandolin, the chips are blanched in boiling water for a couple minutes, cooled in ice water, patted dry then tossed with spray olive oil.
+Spicy Salty Sweet.

-- Sweet & Spicy Sweet Potatoes: Sliced sweet potatoes are tossed with sea salt, smoked paprika, balsamic vinegar, honey (agave) and brown sugar (cane sugar) and then baked in the oven at 250°F. From Sreelu’s Tasty Travels.
+- Sweet Potatoes (Spicy): Tossed with smoked paprika, balsamic vinegar, honey (agave) and brown sugar (cane sugar).
+Sreelu’s Tasty Travels.

-- Potato: 1/4″ thick slices of russet potatoes are tossed with olive oil, coarse salt, cayenne pepper and freshly ground pepper then arranged on a baking sheet (coated with cooking spray) and cooked in the oven until crisp.
-From Martha Stewart.
+- Russet: 1/4″ thick slices of russet potatoes are tossed with EVOO, coarse salt, cayenne and freshly ground pepper.
+Martha Stewart.

-- Mixed Veggies: Colorful, roasted root vegetables are sliced thinly (such as fresh beets, potato, sweet potato, parsnips) then drizzled with canola oil and tossed with grated Parmesan and seasonings (salt, garlic powder, dried oregano, pepper).
-From Taste of Home.
+- Mixed Root Vegetables: Colorful, roasted root veggies are sliced thinly (such as fresh beets, potatoes, parsnips) then drizzled with canola oil and tossed with grated Parmesan and flavorings (such as garlic powder, dried oregano, pepper).
+Taste of Home.